fabiograsso/iam-fabiograsso-net/content/posts/blog/quis-custodiet-ipsos-custodes/index.en.md

 1. **Fundamental**: Manual access management, shared passwords, no centralized visibility
 2. **Scaling**: Basic process automation, SSO and MFA implementation across multiple applications
 3. **Advanced**: Centralized policies, structured Governance, advanced Automation, access monitoring and integration with other systems.
-Identity is integrated with the broader technology stack to improve efficiency for proactive security management, with optimized user experiences
+Identity integrates with the broader technology stack to improve efficiency for proactive security management, with optimized user experiences
 4. **Strategic**: Identity is strategic: Complete automation, predictive analytics, implemented Zero Trust, AI for insights and recommendations.
 Identity becomes the primary control plane for access administration and a key element of cybersecurity strategy

 Most organizations are between Stage 1 and 2, with significant improvement opportunities through adopting a modern IAM platform.